CraveFood/farmblocks/packages/input-text/README.md

 by the browser using the farmblocks styling.

-We recomend however that you do back-end validation regardless of the browser constraint support, and then use the `invalid` and `validationMessages` properties to present the returned field errors of your server-side validations.
+We recomend however that you do back-end validation regardless of the browser constraint support, and then use the `validationMessages` propertiy to present the returned field errors of your server-side validations.

 ## License